 Once a month congregants meet for a yoga minyan in the gardens of Bet David.
 Learn more about this special minyan and the next service below:

-Please bring your yoga mats and water bottles and wear comfy clothes if you like to attend the yoga service.
+Please bring your yoga mats and wear comfy clothes if you like to attend the yoga service.

 Venue: In the gardens at The Playshop nursery school, adjacent to the shul

 You’re welcome to attend the regular Shabbat service at 9:30, in your yoga clothes, and then join the Yoga session

 Namasté.
 I started practising yoga in 2000, as an exploration and soon became hooked!
 In 2003, wanting to understand the teachings and the meaning of my practice, I completed my teacher’s training under Ishta School of Yoga, Hatha yoga.
 Five years ago, my life changed… I became a full time yoga teacher.

 Yoga unites the body, mind and spirit, yoking with the beloved within.
 The practice of asanas balances sun/moon and masculine/feminine energies within us, as well as connecting you to the five elements.
 It is a science, it becomes a part of you, a way of life.
 It is the best thing you can do for your whole being!
 Try it and feel the metamorphosis takes place… You will love it.

 Below is the archive of our past yoga minyan sermons: